talkkonnect/talkkonnect/README.md

 Please visit our [blog](www.talkkonnect.com) for our blog or [github](github.com/talkkonnect) for the latest source code and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.

+Thank you all for your kind feedback sent along with some pictures and use cases for talkkonnect.

 ## License
 [talKKonnect](http://www.talkkonnect.com) is open source and available under the MPL V2.00 license.

-<suvir@talkkonnect.com> Updated 29/12/2020 talkkonnect version 1.53.01 is the latest release as of this writing.
+<suvir@talkkonnect.com> Updated 11/03/2021 talkkonnect version 1.59.01 is the latest release as of this writing.